thesmartestluna/Mapping-Application-Project/README.md

 # Web-Mapping-Application-Project
-<p> This project, inspired by Google Map, is a web mapping application from course CS61B in UC Berkeley. </p>
+<h4> This project, inspired by Google Map, is a web mapping application from course CS61B in UC Berkeley. </h4>
-<p> I worked with real-world mapping data and developed the back end (i.e. the web server that powers the API that the front end makes requests to). </p>
+<h4> I worked with real-world mapping data and developed the back end (i.e. the web server that powers the API that the front end makes requests to) with Maven. </h4>
 <p> Users have access to the following features in the application:
   <ul>
     <li> Searching for locations and finding out where the locations are on map </li>